blarfoon/vtasks/README.md

-# VTask
+# VTasks

-VTask is a flexible and robust asynchronous task management system for Rust, designed to handle complex, interruptible workflows with ease.
+VTasks is a flexible and robust asynchronous task management system for Rust, designed to handle complex, interruptible workflows with ease.

 ## Features:
 - Hierarchical task structure with weighted subtasks